nechupara/taxi-service/README.md

     - Present a list of all manufacturers.

 - **Perform CRUD Operations:**
-    - Create Allow users to create new drivers, cars, manufacturers.
+    - _Create_: Allow users to create new drivers, cars, manufacturers.
-    - Read Enable users to retrieve and view their current cars, list of all cars, drivers and manufacturers.
+    - _Read_: Enable users to retrieve and view their current cars, list of all cars, drivers and manufacturers.
-    - Update Allow users to assign registered drivers to existing cars.
+    - _Update_: Allow users to assign registered drivers to existing cars.
-    - Delete Provide a way for users to remove drivers, cars, manufacturers.
+    - _Delete_: Provide a way for users to remove drivers, cars, manufacturers.

 ## Project Structure
 This application consist of three layers: